Argentina Flag

 In-N-Out Burger

 The most talked-about fast food chain in the US.
-Simple menu, fresh ingredients, never frozen.
-Order it "Animal Style" (grilled onions, mustard-cooked patty, extra spread).
+Fresh, never frozen.
+Order it "Animal Style."
 The secret menu is part of the experience — ask any Texan.
 Lines look insane but move fast.

 What you need to know